 To generate local, inclusive prosperity, cities must think beyond tech accelerators and science parks and instead embrace a wider range of innovation strategies.

 New York State Rifle & Pistol v.
-Bruen may give the right—and its politics of racial resentment—a major win, but at the cost of gun control laws known to prevent shootings.
+Bruen may give the right—and its politics of racial resentment—a major win, at the cost of gun control laws known to prevent shootings.

 The community development industry has failed in the fight for fair housing.
 Despite claiming to involve residents, power and self-interest still have the final say.